Truck drivers use heavy vehicles to transport goods and materials from one location to another.

 A car carrier driver transports vehicles between the ports, holding depots and car dealerships locally or over long distances.

 A cash-in-transit operator drives armoured vehicles carrying cash and other valuables.
-They provide surveillance, manually handle cash, operate Automated Teller Machine (ATM) combinations and service ATMs.
+They provide surveillance, manually handle cash, operate automated teller machine (ATM) combinations and service ATMs.
 They operate vehicle security and emergency communication devices and handle firearms and other personal protection devices.
-Cash-in-transit operators usually require a police clearance, a security guard licence, a firearms licence and an Apply First Aid Certificate.
+Cash-in-transit operators usually require a police clearance, a security guard licence, a firearms licence and a Provide First Aid Certificate.

 Concrete Agitator Operator